DesignHarmony2280/WindRunner/pythonProjects/MAN.md

 The wind speed will be a scaled 8 bit number representing 0 - 32.4 m/s wind speed The light intensity will be an 8 bit number representing 0 - 6000 Lux The temperature data will be an 8 bit number representing 0 - 100 deg C

+### Handling the Signals
+Rover.py init function allows the passing of four different member slots, which will be available to handle the data incoming from the Windrunner rover by the implementing program.

+Each of the handlers for this must deal with the emitted values from each of the signals as follows:

+driveResponse will emit a 0 if command was successful, 1 if not.

+positionResponse will emit a two item list consisting of [lattitude longitude]

+orientationResponse will emit a three item list consisting of [x y z] data, which represents the magnetometer orientation.

+sensorResponse will emit a three item list consisting of [wind light temp], having the values described above.